visgl/luma.gl/docs/api-reference/core/device.md

 #### WebGLContextAttributes

-For detailed control over WebGL context can specify what [`WebGLContextAttributes`](webgl-attributes) to use if luma creates the WebGL context.
+For detailed control over WebGL context can specify what [`WebGLContextAttributes`][webgl-attributes] to use if luma creates the WebGL context.

 | `WebGLContextAttributes`                 | Default | Description                                                                                            |
 | ---------------------------------------- | ------- | ------------------------------------------------------------------------------------------------------ |